2026 West Central Youth Baseball League Rules

 -

-Lightning Rules
+Lightning Rules – Thirty Minute Rule

-Thirty Minute Rule: Once lightning has been recognized, it is recommended to wait at least 30 minutes after the last flash of lightning is witnessed or thunder is heard.
+Once lightning has been recognized, it is recommended to wait at least 30 minutes after the last flash of lightning is witnessed or thunder is heard.
 Given the average rates of thunderstorm travel, the storm should move 10-12 miles away from the area.
 This significantly reduces the risk of local lightning flashes.
 Any subsequent lightning or thunder after the beginning of the 30-minute count should reset the clock and another count should begin.
+After 1 hour of suspended play due to weather, the game will either be called or rescheduled, depending on the number of innings completed.
+See Rainouts sec 2

 -